COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>

 <div style="text-align: justify">
-From **Figure 13** it is easy to spot the presence of marked temporal regularities indicating that people tend to leave home at regular time intervals indicating that a large proportion of the out-of-home trips tend to happen in a synchronised fashion.
+From <strong>Figure 13</strong> it is easy to spot the presence of marked temporal regularities indicating that people tend to leave home at regular time intervals indicating that a large proportion of the out-of-home trips tend to happen in a synchronised fashion.
 Under normal circumstances, this phenomenon can be easily observed, for instance, in the high volume of cars and public transport passengers around certain hours of the day (e.g., rush hours).
 <\div>

 <div style="text-align: justify">